Dashboards: Visualize key data and performance

 1. Top menu bar: Data controls and view options

-The consumption figures you see on a Dashboard are dynamic.
-Most will change based on your selected Time Frame, Location and Activity View.
+All consumption figures displayed on a Dashboard are based on Time Frame, Location and Activity Type.
+Make sure they're set as you expect before analyzing Dashboard data.

 Activity Type is a mandatory Dashboard setting.
 Dashboards highlight different data and metrics based on the selected activity.